Table of Contents

 - Wet the soap with lukewarm water.
 Work into a lather.

-- Massage the lather on your neck and face, avoiding eyes and mouth.
+- Massage the lather on your neck and face, avoiding your eyes and mouth.
 Wash your face for 30 seconds.

 - Rinse face and hands with cold water.

-- Pat face dry with a towel.
+- Pat your face dry with a towel.

 For your body: